fitzss/Catalyst/1. Constructor_Theory/Readme.md

-are excellent for a special purpose— i.e. to make predictions about what happens on a subpart of the universe, (like a cannon, balls, marbles, and planets)
+are excellent for a special purpose— i.e. to make predictions about what happens on a subpart of the universe, (like a cannon, tennis balls, marbles, and planets)